a-w-1806/DevelHub/README.md

 https://develhub.herokuapp.com

-**Attention**: If you have trouble opening this web page, please refresh the page to try again since heroku apps hibernate if there is no traffic for a certain time.
+**Attention**: If you have trouble opening this web page, please refresh the page to try again since heroku apps hibernate if there is no traffic for a period of time.

 The front end code is in the [`/client`](https://github.com/Yuchen-Wang-SH/DevelHub/tree/master/client) folder.

 ## Main Functionalities

-- Register an account, and build your profile by adding basic information, experiences, education, and social network links.
+- Register an account, and build your profile by adding basic information, experiences, educations, and social network links.
 - See other users' profiles by accessing their own pages.
 - Release or delete posts, like or dislike posts, and make your comments.